radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 {{< rad file="snippets/basemanifest.bicep" embed=true marker="//CONTAINER" >}}

-> Radius will override any values found in your Kubernetes manifest file if it finds a value for the same paramater in your `app.bicep` file otherwise it wil use the value and only fill in the gaps in your manifest.
+> Radius will override any values found in your Kubernetes manifest file if it finds a value for the same parameter in your `app.bicep` file otherwise it will use the value and only fill in the gaps in your manifest.
 However if you define a parameter such as  image name in the different container like sidecar, container renderer will not override the image location.

 ### Step 3: Deploy your container